 If you have been arrested or accused of a crime, you have many important constitutional rights.
 Most importantly, you have to right to consult with an attorney prior to answering any questions that may incriminate you.
 Before answering any questions, you should speak to an attorney who can ensure your rights are protected.

-At the Law Office of Case J. Darwin Inc., we defend both misdemeanor and felony crimes.
+The Law Office of Case J. Darwin Inc. defends both misdemeanor and felony crimes.